1963 Buick Riviera - Modern Classic

 General Motors management took notice.
 They muttered, stuttered and finally grumbled, "We need one of these."
 A clay model was rendered and presented to Cadillac, to be called the LaSalle.
 Cadillac wasn't interested: "Let's not undermine the Eldorado, fellas."

-So, Buick, who could always a little sales help - especially in the area of trying to attract younger, hipper buyers, was offered the design.
-And so it came to pass that the 1963 Buick Riviera Personal Luxury Coupe debuted on October 4, 1962.
+So, Buick, who could always a little sales help - especially in the area of trying to attract younger, hipper buyers, was offered the Cadillac LaSalle design.
+And it came to pass that the 1963 Buick Riviera Personal Luxury Coupe debuted on October 4, 1962.
+The car sold well (40,000 sales in the first year) and generated showroom traffic for Buick, which by 1964 had regained fifth place in U.S. sales.
+Riviera sales continued to grow and, by 1969, reached 52,872 coupes annually.

 It was a stunningly handsome machine which still looks good today.
 Its styling was reportedly inspired by GM styling chief Bill Mitchell's visit to London during the development period, when he was struck by the sight of an elegant, custom-bodied Rolls Royce in the fog.
 He later said that 'knife-edged' styling was what he wanted for the new model but with a lower and sleeker profile and a touch of Ferrariness thrown in for to give it a performance look.
 The actual design of the Riv was done by General Motors stylist Ned Nickles.